 Goal #1, understanding the concepts of evolution and natural selection, is met in two ways.
 First, students learn about evolution and natural selection by successfully completing the freshman courses, Ecology and Evolution (BI 105/155), and Diversity of Life (BI 108/158).
 These courses give freshmen the strong background needed to understand evolution and natural selection and the reasons for the diversity of living organisms and their physiologies.
-Assessment is done using a pre-test and post-test format (Appendix A).
-Testing is conducted at four times using a test consisting of evolution related questions from the freshman courses, Ecology and Evolution (BI 105) and Diversity of Life (BI 108).
+Assessment entails a pre-test and post-test format.
+Testing is conducted at four times using a test consisting of evolution related questions from the freshman courses, Ecology and Evolution (BI 105) and Diversity of Life (BI

+108).
 The first test is given at the beginning of BI 105 and the second one at the end of BI 105.
-A third exam is given at the end of Diversity of Life, BI 108, and a final one when students complete the senior seminar course (BI 481 or 482).
+A third exam is given at the end of Diversity of Life, BI 108, and a final one when students complete the senior seminar course (BI 481 or 482), which counts as 10% of their senior seminar course grade.
 Second, the theme of evolution is intentionally included in all appropriate courses taught in the department.
 How it is incorporated is described in each course syllabus.

-Goal #2, the exposure to the various areas of biological study, involves emphasis on the approaches taken to study six major areas of biology: ecology, taxonomy, morphology, function, molecules/cells and reproduction/genetics (Appendix B).
+Goal #2, the exposure to the various areas of biological study, involves emphasis on the approaches taken to study six major areas of biology: ecology, taxonomy, morphology, function, molecules/cells and reproduction/genetics (Appendix A).
 Because students are required to take courses in each of these areas, they not only gain additional understanding of the essential nature of these concepts to biology but also explore the continued theme of adaptation and diversity that living organisms exhibit.
 Students are expected to take six courses, one in each area, and complete each course with a grade of C- or better.
 Students must retake or take another course in this content area if their grade is D+ or lower.
 This applies to every student in every concentration.
-We also require that seniors take the ETS field test in biology during their senior seminar.
+We also require that seniors take the ETS field test in biology during their senior seminar, which counts for 10% of their course grade.
 Students are charged a lab fee of \$50 for this course (BI 471 or 472) to cover most of the expenses for this national exam.
 The results are used to evaluate the success of our program at providing adequate exposure and depth of biological knowledge.